ysthakur/fred/writeup/writeup.typ

 Fewer guarantees can be made if the type system in question includes subtyping or something, but this project only looks at a very simple language, with no subtyping, polymorphism, dependent types, closures, or other bells and whistles.

-#smallcaps[fred]'s user-defined types are only algebraic data types, I think they're called?
+#smallcaps[Fred]'s user-defined types are only algebraic data types, I think they're called?
 They're tagged unions of product types.
 And rather than assume every field is mutable, fields need to be marked mutable explicitly.
 Immutability isn't central to my project, but it does give us some extra knowledge to avoid more scanning.

 This makes it easy to represent all the types in a program as a directed graph where the nodes are types.
 The fields inside every type can be represented as edges going from that type to the type of the field.

 Now that we have a graph of types, we can see that two objects `a` and `b` (not necessarily distinct) of types `A` and `B`, respectively, can only form a cycle if:
 - `A` and `B` form a cycle,
-- AND somewhere along the path from `A` to `B` or `B` to `A`, there's a mutable field.
+- and somewhere along the path from `A` to `B` or `B` to `A`, there's a mutable field.

-Although I may be lazy, #smallcaps[fred] is not, and so there is currently no way to create cycles using only immutable fields.
+Although I may be lazy, #smallcaps[Fred] is not, and so there is currently no way to create cycles using only immutable fields.
 I don't feel like proving this or Googling for existing proofs of it.

 Now that we know that certain objects cannot form cycles with certain other objects, we can apply this knowledge at runtime.
 When recursively scanning the objects reachable from a PCR, every time we come across some object, we can avoid scanning those of its children that can never form a cycle with that object (based on their types).
 We will also only add an object to the list of PCRs in the first place if it's possible for that object to be part of a cycle (note the two rules above).

 == Quadratic scanning problem

-However, if done naively, this can result in garbage not being found in a single sweep of the list of PCRs @morris_chang_cyclic_2012.
+However, if done naively, this can result in not all garbage being collected in a single sweep of the list of PCRs @morris_chang_cyclic_2012.
 A quick fix for this would be to go over the list of PCRs multiple times until all garbage is gone, but this makes cycle collection quadratic in the number of objects.

 Below, I will give some example code that triggers this problem.
 Suppose you are creating a compiler and you have the following types.
 You can have `Context -> FileList -> Context` cycles, as well as `File -> ExprList -> Expr -> File` cycles.